Elbow fracture

 Elbow fractures are any broken bone in or near the elbow joint and include olecranon fractures, supracondylar humerus fractures and radial head fractures.
-The two most common causes of elbow fractures are direct trauma to the elbow joint or bracing a fall with and extended arm.
+The two most common causes of elbow fractures are direct trauma to the elbow joint or bracing a fall with an extended arm.
 The elbow joint is formed by the articulation of three different bones: the ulna, radius, and humerus that permit the joint to move like a hinge and allow a person to straighten, bend their arm, and rotate their forearm.
 These bones are connected by tendons, ligaments, and muscle to form the joint.
 Due to the complexity of the elbow joint, mechanisms of injury, treatment strategies, and complications differ depending on which bones are affected.

 Adults

 Distal humerus

 In young healthy bone, distal humerus fractures require a high impact mechanism to break.
 However, osteoporotic, or weaker bone can break at the distal humerus with lower energy mechanisms such as ground level falls.
 Unless there is minimal displacement, distal humerus fractures generally require operative intervention.
 Surgeons will generally place two plates with screws to minimize rotation in the healing process.
 Complications include ulnar neuritis, and heterotrophic ossification or other elbow stiffness.